 Special feature Description Flexible benefits option Under the flexible benefits option, we determine the most effective way to provide services.
-We may identify medically appropriate alternatives to traditional care and coordinate other benefits as a less costly alternative benefit.
-If we identify a less costly alternative, we will ask you to sign an alternative benefits agreement that will include all of the following terms.
-Until you sign and return the agreement, regular contract benefits will continue.
-Alternative benefits will be made available for a limited time period and are subject to our ongoing review.
+We may identify medically appropriate alternatives to regular contract benefits as a less costly alternative.
+If we identify a less costly alternative, we will ask you to sign an alternative benefits agreement that will include all of the following terms in addition to other terms as necessary.
+Until you sign and return the agreement, regular contract benefits will continue. • Alternative benefits will be made available for a limited time period and are subject to our ongoing review.
 You must cooperate with the review process.
-By approving an alternative benefit, we cannot guarantee you will get it in the future.
-The decision to offer an alternative benefit is solely ours, and except as expressly provided in the agreement, we may withdraw it at any time and resume regular contract benefits.
-If you sign the agreement, we will provide the agreed-upon alternative benefits for the stated time period (unless circumstances change).
-You may request an extension of the time period, but regular benefits will resume if we do not approve your request.
+By approving an alternative benefit, we do not guarantee you will get it in the future. • The decision to offer an alternative benefit is solely ours, and except as expressly provided in the agreement, we may withdraw it at any time and resume regular contract benefits. • If you sign the agreement, we will provide the agreed-upon alternative benefits for the stated time period (unless circumstances change).
+You may request an extension of the time period, but regular contract benefits will resume if we do not approve your request.
 Our decision to offer or withdraw alternative benefits is not subject to OPM review under the disputed claims process.
+However, if at the time we make a decision regarding alternative benefits, we also decide that regular contract benefits are not payable, then you may dispute our regular contract benefits decision under the OPM disputed claims process (see Section 8).
 24 hour nurse line We provide Plan members and their eligible dependents with access to a 24-hour-a-day nurse help line through the Optum Nurse Line Program.
 For any of your health concerns, 24-hours-a-day, 7-days a week, you may call Optum NurseLine toll-free at 1-866-796-1857 and talk with a registered nurse who will discuss treatment options and answer your health questions and concerns.
 Services for deaf and hearing impaired No benefit, except as shown in Section 5(a), Hearing services.
 Cancer treatment benefit We will pay 100% of the Plan allowance for drugs, services and supplies normally covered by the Plan for treatment of an illness diagnosed as cancer.
 The service or supply must be for the treatment of a malignancy.
 A diagnosis secondary to cancer is not covered under this benefit.
-Kidney (renal) dialysis benefit We will pay 100% of the Plan allowance for services, supplies and testing for kidney (renal) dialysis.
+Kidney (renal) dialysis benefit We will pay 90% of the Plan allowance for services, supplies and testing for kidney (renal) dialysis.
 This benefit applies to inpatient and outpatient kidney dialysis.
-Routine eye exam benefit We will pay up to \$45 per person for one routine eye exam each calendar year.
+Routine eye exam benefit We will pay up to \$45 for your routine eye exam each calendar year.
 Note: The itemized bill must show that you had a routine eye exam to qualify for this benefit.
 Reciprocity benefit No benefit High risk pregnancies No benefit Coventry Transplant Network Coventry Health Care has special arrangements with facilities to provide services for tissue and organ transplants.
 The Coventry Transplant Network is designed to give you the opportunity to access providers that demonstrate high quality medical care for transplant patients.